C-Nedelcu/talk-to-chatgpt/README.md

-# UPDATE 31/03/2023: version 1.6.2 of the extension fixes breaking changes that were introduced by a recent ChatGPT UI update.
-You can install the extension update manually by downloading it from the Github repo.
-Or wait until the new version is approved by Google and starts appearing on the extension store.
-It has been submitted on March 31st early morning.
+# UPDATE 03/04/2023: version 1.6.2 of the extension fixes breaking changes that were introduced by a recent ChatGPT UI update.
+You can install the extension update by forcing the update in your Chrome extension settings, or wait until the new version installs automatically on your browser.
 This version restores normal functionality but doesn't add new features (still working on v1.7)

-# -

 **Talk-to-ChatGPT** is a Google Chrome extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
 This could be useful in a variety of settings where it would be helpful to have a more human-like interaction with an AI.